 NATURAL MEANS GOOD.
 PERIOD.

 If only it were that simple.
 Chamomile is a superstar skin care ingredient, renowned for it’s soothing and conditioning properties – unless of course, you’re allergic to the ragweed plant family!
 Pure essential oils are often crucial elements in natural skin care formulas, since they contribute a wide array of skin-balancing effects, but some essential oils can be irritating and cause sensitivities for some people.
-Furthermore, there are several essential oils that must be used with caution in small amounts, and others that should never be used on the skin.
+Furthermore, there are several essential oils that must be used with caution in small amounts, and others that should not be used on the skin at all.

 And then there’s straight-up misunderstandings about what “natural” actually means, as in the notion that mineral oil is natural (read: good) because it comes from the earth, which conveniently glosses over the multiple reasons why you may want to avoid it.